ronny-rentner/ultraimport/readme.md

 ultraimport is open source, built on open source, and we'd love to have you hang out in our community.

-## The Issue: Broken Relative Imports in Python
+## The Issue: Relative Imports in Python

-Classically, to do a relative import, your Python script would look like this if you wanted to import the `logger` object from a `logging.py` module in the same directory:
+Classically, to do a relative import, your Python script `run.py` would look like this if you wanted to import the `logger` object from a `logging.py` module in the same directory:

 ```python
 from .logging import logger